 The Right Direction: Understand the Roles, Responsibilities and Liabilities of Board Participation

-Before you agree to accept a board seat, be sure that you understand the roles, risks and responsibilities involved.
+Before you agree to accept a board seat, make sure you understand the roles, risks and responsibilities involved.

-Many successful non-profit organizations also require their members to assist with fund raising activities or to make personal financial contributions.
-Find out whether this type of participation will be required of you as a board member and be sure that you feel comfortable with the role you will be undertaking.
+Many successful nonprofit organizations also require their members to assist with fundraising activities or to make personal financial contributions.
+Find out whether this type of participation will be required of you as a board member and make sure you feel comfortable with the role you will be undertaking.

 2.)
 Does the organization maintain adequate insurance?
 In addition to General Liability/Property/Auto insurance for the organization, board members should be sure they are adequately covered for decision making on behalf of the organization.